Sunday, 28 July 2019

 In another case, property developers used a SLAPP against activists who opposed them on environmental protection issues at Hinchinbrook.
 Over 100 people protested extensive mangrove clearing by the developers, but only one woman aged 67 was slapped, causing her great trauma and expense.
 As a result the activists stopped their campaign, then the developers withdrew their charges.

-With a similar flourish of characteristic malice, I am targeted with costly, traumatizing litigation threatening damages of millions, as the plaintiffs flaunt the presumed supremacy of their self-endowed right to private profiteering and expect the courts, of course, to favour profits over people.
+the plaintiffs flaunt the presumed supremacy of their self-endowed right to private profiteering and expect the courts, of course, to favour profits over people.
 This abuse of legal process is clearly intended to intimidate and also to discourage similar attempts by others to expose the land-share fraud.

 Adding to the intimidation of his SLAPP, the plaintiffs have been maliciously defaming me since February 2016, by widely spreading lies that are sworn as truth in legal affidavits and published online as demeaning, scoffing insults.
 The irony is that the defamer then charges the defamed with defamation of the defamer!